iffydopsqueen/back-end-web-dev-wk-3/Week 3/week-3-day-2/m3-w3-d2-homework/README.md

 Now we can compile our SASS files to CSS.

-- Run this command in your terminal to compile the SASS files (*.scss) located in the scss directory.
+- Run this command in your terminal to compile the SASS files (***.scss**) located in the `scss/` directory.
 Make sure to be in the directory where the `package.json` file resides when running the command.

     ```bash
     npm run scss